 In line with AF outcomes 4, 5 and 6 and Lao PDR priorities (see policy section), this component will focus on providing access for 57,144 people to climate and disaster resilient water treatment plants and piped water supply services, in addition to protecting and/or enhancing local natural assets through effective land-use planning.
-Considerable consultation has taken place in the preparation of their concept note and full proposal; prioritisations have been made in each of the target towns.
+Considerable consultation has taken place in the preparation of the concept note and full proposal; prioritisations have been made in each of the target towns.
 Component 2 will include:

 - Ensuring the environmental and social management plan is in full compliance with the Environmental and Social and Gender Policy of the Adaptation Fund, by conducting awareness campaigns (sensitive to the needs and local language of indigenous people, and recognising that literacy rates are low for men and women in the target area, requiring a reduced dependence on communication materials in writing and increased use of oral communication), establishing the grievance and disclosure mechanism, and capacity building for project staff and those involved in maintenance and construction of infrastructure to be built under the project. - Develop and construct a climate resilient water supply system that serves all 48,188 residents of Sayphouthong and 8,956 residents of Sethamouak Towns.
 53.5% of beneficiaries across the two towns are women.
-This includes the following actions: - Build a water treatment plant in each town, capable of treating up to 3,600 cubic metres of water per day and associated river bank protection/stabilisation. - As part of the design, include pre-sedimentation, flocculation, sedimentation, rapid gravity filtration, a backwash tank and chlorination facilities, 200 m clear water reservoir, detention ponds, plant office, workshop, store and a small water testing laboratory. - o Construct the distribution network with up to 60 kilometres of pipelines - Construct a pumping station. - Develop management systems for the new infrastructure: - Set up a district coordination unit to oversee and implement the construction of the project
+This includes the following actions: - Build a water treatment plant in each town, capable of treating up to 3,600 cubic metres of water per day and associated river bank protection/stabilisation. - As part of the design, include pre-sedimentation, flocculation, sedimentation, rapid gravity filtration, a backwash tank and chlorination facilities, 200 m3 clear water reservoir, detention ponds, plant office, workshop, store and a small water testing laboratory. - Construct the distribution network with up to 60 kilometres of pipelines - Construct a pumping station. - Develop management systems for the new infrastructure: - Set up a district coordination unit to oversee and implement the construction of the project - Establish a Nam Papa State Enterprise (NPSE)50 in Sayphouthong and Sethamouak Towns to manage the completed infrastructure in each